thewoodfish/property-delphi-contract/README.md

   }
   ```

   This represents the type of a property.
-There are many separate information that are inportant to various districts and states that it is important that property documents remain flexible and the authority of the area specify the exact information that in needed on a property document, to prove its validity.
+There are many separate information that are important to various districts and states that it is important that property documents remain flexible and the authority of the area specify the exact information that in needed on a property document, to prove its validity.
 Hence, a property type.

 ### The Error Types